nkiu/nkiu/README.md

 - 👋 Hi, I’m @nkiu.
 - 👀 I’m interested in anything related to the Raspberry Pi.
-- 🌱 I’m currently learning how to implement python and Raspberry Pi software and learning them to my children.

 <!---
 nkiu/nkiu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.